 Food and Diet

 They will typically eat a wide range of different foods, which is great due to them not being fussy eaters.
 They are omnivores so it is recommended to start things off by feeding them commercial flake or pellet-based foods.
 They are not particularly big fish, but their mouths are even smaller in comparison to their bodies, so make sure to select the correct sized foods for their tiny mouths.
+It is important to note that they will eat algae too, so, adding algae flakes or allowing them to feed off your aquarium algae will also benefit their diet.

 In order to make their diet as well-rounded as possible, it is good to add brine shrimp, tubifex, daphnia, or even a bloodworm to their meal, almost acting as a special treat!
 These Bolivian Rams will typically feed from bacteria and organisms whilst sifting through your tank’s substrate, they are partial to a plant or two also.